ugurcanbudak/weather-forecasting-hanko/README.md

 - Loading and preprocessing weather data.
 - Normalizing the data.
 - Preparing sequences for LSTM input.
-- Building and tuning an LSTM model using Keras Tuner.
+- Building and hyperparameter tuning the LSTM model using Keras Tuner.
 - Training and evaluating the model.

 ## Installation